Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

 ### Objective

 To ensure the effectiveness and efficiency of the thematic co-exploration, it is necessary to undertake customizations on the tools utilized, including calibration, configuration, and possible extensions.
-This process is complemented by providing technical consultancy to address specific needs, thereby enhancing the functionality and usability of these tools for the observers.
-Concurrently, resources such as templates, documentation, and translations are optimized, along with the development of enablers, to streamline observers' activities and facilitate their engagement.
+This process is complemented by providing technical consultancy with the support of GREENGAGE consortium to address specific needs, thereby enhancing the functionality and usability of these tools for the observers.

+Concurrently, resources such as templates, documentation, and translations are optimized, along with the development of additional (thematic co-exploration specific) enablers or knowledge assets, to streamline observers' activities and facilitate their engagement.

 Data quality is also a priority, with efforts directed towards cleaning available datasets to ensure reliability and accuracy in analysis.
-Additionally, ad-hoc development may be undertaken to meet unique project requirements.
-Preparing evaluation materials forms a critical component of this phase, encompassing the creation of questionnaires, refinement of Key Performance Indicators (KPIs), and the selection or development of measurement instruments, all aimed at rigorously assessing the impact and outcomes of the co-exploration activities.
+Additionally, ad-hoc development may be undertaken to meet unique project requirements regarding datasets.

+Preparing evaluation materials forms a critical component of this task too, encompassing the creation of questionnaires, refinement of Key Performance Indicators (KPIs), and the selection or development of measurement instruments, all aimed at rigorously assessing the impact and outcomes of the co-exploration activities.

+In this task the tools and resources selection document, the data protocol and data management plan may be updated.
+New evaluation questionnaires and scripts to gather metrics values will be devised.
+Past CS projects’ evaluation questionnaires such as those of [SOCIO-BEE](https://socio-bee.eu/) can be used to inspire the new questionnaires to be developed.

 ### How can we achieve it?